SmartlyDressedGames/Unturned-Docs/ModHooks.md

 Events when a component or game object are enabled and disabled.
 Useful for extending toggleable actions in the base game.

+### Binary Random Component

+When triggered will invoke one of two events depending on percentage probability.
+For example with a probability of 0.05 the OnTrue event will be invoked 5% of the time, and OnFalse will be invoked the remaining 95% of times.

 ### Collision Event Hook

 Events for player overlaps with a trigger collider.
 Primarily useful for server-side objects as collisions are not triggered by other players client-side, but this limitation may be resolved in the future.